Every year, the list of touring bikes gets shorter.

 Huge thanks to Chris Goodman for the fantastic additional photos.
 (Which ones exactly?
 Well, if I’m in it, he probably took it…)

-So in 2015 I decided to take all of my experience and knowledge on the subject and actually design and build the ultimate expedition touring bike for a round-the-world ride.
+So a couple of years ago I decided to take all of my experience and knowledge on the subject and design and build the ultimate expedition touring bike for a round-the-world ride.

-Now, if anyone asks me what bike I’d recommend for a multi-year cycling journey, I can say: “Here’s one I made earlier!”
+Now, when anyone asks me how to build an expedition touring bike for a multi-year cycling journey, I simply point them to this post and say: “Here’s one I made earlier – and here’s how it was designed and built!”

 In this 10,000-word mega-article, I’ll describe the process of designing and building this bike in an insane level of detail.

-Otherwise, grab yourself a cup of tea, and prepare for possibly the most in-depth look at building an expedition touring bike you’ll ever read…
+So grab yourself a cup of tea and prepare for possibly the most in-depth look at building an expedition touring bike you’ll ever read…

 Tom’s Expedition Bike: First Principles

-While some of the details reflect personal preferences – usually things like saddles, handlebars and luggage systems – there’s a surprising amount of consensus on good design decisions for a bike to take you round the planet.
+But behind that, there’s a surprising amount of consensus on good design principles for a bike built to take you round the planet.

-But the only real test of a bike like this is time and miles.
+And that’s because the only real test for a bike like this is time and miles.

-My favourite story-in-progress is that of Adam Sultan, who has (at the time of writing) crossed a continent and a half since 2016 and is now somewhere in deepest Southeast Asia after several years on the road.
+Until the pandemic hit, my favourite story-in-progress was that of Adam Sultan, who had (by the time of the first global lockdown) crossed a continent and a half since 2016 and was somewhere in deepest Southeast Asia after several years on the road.

 Way back in 2007, when I put together a bike for my own round-the-world attempt, I made a few mistakes.